SignalR/SignalR/README.md

 ```

 ### Windows
-After cloning the repository - open up Powershell and navigate to where you downloaded the source.
-Once you're in the source directory, run the build command that we've created for you:
+After cloning the repository head over to the new sourc directory and run the build command that we've created for you.
+You can double-click the `build.cmd` file, or execute it directly from the command line:

 ```
 cd [PATH TO SOURCE]